tlyiii/notes/bookList.md

 Book and Dagger, Elyse Graham draws on personal histories, letters, and declassified OSS files to tell the story of a small but connected group of humanities scholars turned spies.

-- Picnic: Willie Nelson forth of july tradition
-- uptime: A Practical Guide to Personal Poducticity and Wellbeing - Laura Mae Martin
-- Brave New Words - Salman Kahn

 - The Lost Museum - The Nazi conspiracy to steal the worlds greatest works of art.